 The Great Outdoors

-The gardens and surrounding grounds at Selwood Manor encompass 11.38 acres in total, framing the accommodations within formal gardens, grasslands and various woodland extending to the banks of the River Frome below.
+The gardens and surrounding grounds at Selwood Manor encompass approximately four and a half acres in total, framing the accommodations within formal gardens, grasslands and and bordering woodland that extends to the banks of the River Frome below.
 There is also an area of predominantly poplar woodland and mainly coniferous woodland to the side of Cooper Hall, within which is a plant shed for the ground-source heat pump heating and cooling system for the hall, swimming pool and cottage.

 Nearest to Cooper Hall, there is an extended pergola, strewn with climbing roses that leads to the hall's own car parking area.
 Once a tennis court, this area could easily be converted back to its former use.
 Adjacent to the hall, discreetly set to the side of the building within a walled garden, is the outdoor heated swimming pool set in York stone surrounds, with a stone terrace, lawn and seating areas.
 It is heated by the geo-exchange system and incorporates the ground-source heat pump heating installation and state-of-the-art pumping and pool cover systems.